zh-microsoft/OfficeDocs-Support/Office/Client/forms/resolve-file-upload-errors-microsoft-forms.md

      > [!NOTE]
      > If information barriers are enabled in your SharePoint site, company-wide link sharing is disabled if the [mode](/purview/information-barriers-sharepoint#sharing-sites-for-ib-modes) is set to **Owner Moderated**, **Implicit**, or **Explicit**.
 In this case, change the information barriers mode to **Open**.
 To check the information barriers mode of your site, run the `Get-SPOSite <Group SharePoint site URL> | Select InformationBarriersMode` PowerShell command.
-- If an individual form is moved to a Microsoft 365 group
+- **If an individual form is moved to a Microsoft 365 group**

-  Delete the file upload questions and recreate them.
-The previously uploaded files will remain in the previous form owner's OneDrive.
+  Delete the file upload questions, and then recreate them.
+The previously uploaded files will remain on the previous form owner's OneDrive site.

-  After you recreate the file upload questions, these new questions will be linked to the group's SharePoint site, and all files will be uploaded to the SharePoint site.
+  After you recreate the file upload questions, the new questions will be linked to the group's SharePoint site, and all files will be uploaded to the SharePoint site.

 ## Error: Access denied.
 You do not have permissions to perform this action or access this resource